adamstuller/tweets-import/README.md

 ##  !!!
 BEWARE !!!

 In `postgres/configuration/00_init.sql` constrains on foreign keys are allready specified.
 In reality they were added to database after the import by another sql.
 These constrains would not allow conncurrent imports of respective tables in streams.
+Add and drop constrains can be done with sql scripts in `./postgres/scripts`.